Confidence Scores Make Instance-dependent Label-noise Learning Possible: Experiments

 \paragraph{Generation process.} We generate a synthetic dataset (Appendix~\ref{synthetic-dataset}) consisting in three classes of concentric circles (Figure \ref{fig:synthetic-Clean}).
 We then apply the following instance-dependent noise to each label: $P(\bar{Y} \neq Y | X= x) = \rho\left(\frac{w \cdot x}{\|w\| \|x\|} + 1\right)/2$ with $w= (0,1)$ and $\rho$ controlling the mean noise rate.
 If corrupted, each label is flipped to another class uniformly.

-\paragraph{Empirical results.} Figure \ref{fig:res_synthetic} shows the test accuracy of different methods on the synthetic dataset.
+\paragraph{Empirical results.} Figure~\ref{fig:res_synthetic} shows the test accuracy of different methods on the synthetic dataset.
 Each experiment is repeated 5 times and we plot the confidence intervals of each curve.
-On low-level noise, all methods show good performances (Figure \ref{fig:res_25}).
-On mild-level noise, both Co-teaching and ILFC show good performances and outperform other baselines (Figure \ref{fig:res_35}).
+On low-level noise, all methods show good performances (Figure~\ref{fig:res_25}).
+On mild-level noise, both Co-teaching and ILFC show good performances and outperform other baselines (Figure~\ref{fig:res_35}).
 On high-level noise, the performance of all the baselines collapse, whereas ILFC constantly maintains good performances (Figures \ref{fig:res_45} and \ref{fig:res_50}).
-More experiments are shown in Appendix~\ref{sensitivity} and \ref{decision-boundaries}.